Stephen842/FurniHive/README.md

 # FurniHive E-Commerce Furniture Store

-A simple furniture E-Commerce store built using Django for the backend and HTML and Tailwind CSS for the frontend.
-This project is designed to showcase furniture products with a minimalistic approach—no authentication, no cart system, just a clean product display with a WhatsApp toggle for direct inquiries.
+FurniHive is a fully functional E-commerce web app built using Django for the backend and HTML, Tailwind CSS with a touch of Javascript for the frontend.
+This project aims to provide a seamless shopping experience for users looking to purchase furniture online.

 Features

-*   1. Homepage – A simple and elegant landing page.
+*       1. Homepage – A Store landing page.

         2. Product Display – Showcasing furniture items with images, names, descriptions, and prices.

         3. WhatsApp Inquiry – A toggle button allowing customers to directly chat with the seller via WhatsApp.

-    4. Tailwind CSS – Fully responsive and modern UI without additional JavaScript libraries.
+        4. Tailwind CSS – Fully responsive and modern UI with no additional JavaScript libraries, ensuring an elegant look and feel on all devices.

         5. Django Backend – Manages product data and serves the frontend efficiently.

+        6. Authentication System – Users can sign in, sign out, and register to access personalized features.

+        7. Add to Cart – Customers can add items to their cart for easy checkout.

+        8. Checkout Process – Streamlined checkout process that includes entering shipping details and calculating the total cost.

+        9. Payment Gateway Integration (Flutterwave) – Secure payment integration via Flutterwave to handle payments online.

+        10. Search Feature – Users can search for furniture products by name or category.

 __Tech Stack__

 *    1. Backend: Django (Python)

-    2. Frontend: Tailwind CSS (HTML, CSS)
+    2. Frontend: Tailwind CSS (HTML, CSS) and Javascript

     3. Database: SQLite (Development)